 What are the risks?

-New legislation is being proposed to better protect creditors in the event of fast-track liquidation.
-Companies must be able to clearly demonstrate that a fast-track liquidation was necessary.
-The board of an organisation will be obliged to draw up a closing balance sheet.
-It is not yet known when the change will take effect.
+The Lower House has agreed to new legislation to better protect creditors in turboliquidation cases.
+Companies must be able to clearly demonstrate that a turboliquidation was necessary.
+The board of an organisation will be required to prepare a closing balance sheet.
+This amendment will take effect on 15 November 2023.